Ohio Hunger Statistics

 78% of households served in Ohio are Food Insecure

 50% of Ohioans served have to choose between paying for food or paying for utilities/heat

 One Third have to choose between paying for food and paying their rent or mortgage

-• Currently serve more than 300 non-profit agencies in 8 counties: Defiance, Fulton, Henry, Lucas, Ottawa, Sandusky, Williams and Wood.
+– Currently serve approximately 250 non-profit agencies in 8 counties: Defiance, Fulton, Henry, Lucas, Ottawa, Sandusky, Williams and Wood.

-• More than 5,739,000 meals were served by soup kitchens, shelters and supplemental feeding sites from our member agency network in 2012.
+– More than 7,800,000 meals were served by soup kitchens, shelters and supplemental feeding sites from our member agency network.

-• Through member agencies in the 8 counties served, more than 571,000 people received food assistance in 2012, an increase of 6% from the previous year.
+– Through member agencies in the 8 counties served, more than 576,000 people received food assistance

 • Donations come from both local and national companies, food drives and individual donors.